ItxKiran/CODXO_WD_02/README.md

    - Click the "Add" button.

 2. **Deleting a Task:**
-   - Click the "Delete" button next to the task you want to remove.
+   - Click the "Delete"  icon next to the task you want to remove.

 ## Contributing